C2SM/git-course/advanced/Exercise_7_git-lfs.md

 </details>

-**Task 7.** Here is the interesting part.
-Look at what Git actually stored for that file in the commit - not what is in your working directory.
+**Task 7.** Examine what Git actually stored for that file in the commit, as opposed to what is in your working directory.

 <details><summary>💡 Hint</summary>